hlk_logo

 Why is Zero Trust needed?

-Unfortunately, the majority of data breaches occur when a hacker achieves access to the target network by bypassing the company’s security appliances or through an attack vector that relies primarily on human error such as a phishing email, and once this happens, hackers then have free reign in your network…
+Unfortunately, the majority of data breaches occur when a hacker achieves access to the target network by bypassing the company’s security appliances or through an attack vector that relies primarily on human error, such as a phishing email, and once this happens, hackers then have free rein in your network…

 The need for digital transformation also means that modern organisations commonly have their data spread across cloud vendors, making it harder for the traditional castle moat approach to work effectively.
 Employing the zero trust model can therefore help to protect fragmented networks with data in multiple locations.